brotherjethro/TP4000ZC-arduino-logger/README.md

 Log data from TekPower TP4000ZC multimeter to SD card with arduino uno &amp; adafruit datalogger shield

 0. This is meant to run on an arduino uno using the adafruit datalogger shield (sd card + rtc)
-1. You will need the RTC lib and SD card lib.
+1. You will need the RTC lib (DS1307) and SD card lib.
-2. I modified the RTC lib to include a method called enable1Hz, which turns on the SQW output at 1 hz.
-I will include that source
+2. I modified the RTC lib (DS1307) to include a method called enable1Hz, which turns on the SQW output at 1 hz.
+I will include that source (see below).
+Add this to your RTC library if it doesn't already have something similar.
 3. There's a button to start & stop logging
 4. There's another button to add "event" markers to your data
 5. I'm not an electical engineer, so forgive my sad serial circuit, using overpriced FETs, or build your own